MrGibbage/fll-pybricks-vscode-tutorial/clone-push.md

 5. Push the file to GitHub

 ## Step 0.
 Import our repo into your team account
+This step will only need to be done once, on the coach laptop.
+We need to set up a place where your team code will reside within your repo.
 If you want to use our repo to get started, that is fine.
 We have a clean, mostly empty repo that is perfect for getting started with a new season for FLL.
 Alternatively, you could create a new repo in your account and start from completely blank.
 Go to your team dashboard in github and create a new repo

 ![image](https://github.com/user-attachments/assets/d7e51b6e-4c1f-470f-bfa9-4d601b680925)

-Then click on "Import a Repository"
+Then click on "Import a Repository" if you want to use our repo, or just fill out this form with the details requested if you want to start completely blank.

 ![image](https://github.com/user-attachments/assets/f9ce8cc1-e198-4c12-bfb6-4b1c238c8efd)